Benhur Abalos: Secretary of the Department of Interior and Local Government (2022–2024)

+2025 Senate candidacy

 On September 26, 2024, it was officially announced that Abalos was named to the Alyansa para sa Bagong Pilipinas senatorial slate, confirming his candidacy for the 2025 Senate election.
 Abalos was officially deemed resigned as DILG Secretary after he filed his candidacy on October 7, with Cavite Governor Jonvic Remulla succeeding him as the DILG Secretary on October 8.
-Abalos would go on to lose the election, he landed at 16th place with 11,580,520 votes.
+Abalos would go on to lose the election, landing at 16th place with 11,580,520 votes.

+Cabinet Secretary (2026–present)

+On July 8, 2026, Abalos was appointed by President Bongbong Marcos as Cabinet Secretary of the Philippines, reviving the position four years after it was abolished.

 Horse racing

 Abalos is a pioneer of horse racing in the Philippines since 2004.
 He said he mounted his first horse in Baguio.
 His first race horse was Dandansoy.

 In 2005, he became the leader of Metropolitan Association of Race Horse Owners (MARHO) and the 7th top breeder.
 In the 2007 Triple Crown, his Ibarra, won its two legs.

 As of 2012, Abalos won five legs of the Philippine Triple Crown races from his "Fire Down Under", which is just one of 12 Tiger Horse Farm-ranch broodmares in Lipa, Batangas.
 Hagdang Bato, became the first horse since 1990 to win the highly coveted Crown.

 In 2015, Abalos' was named Breeder-Owner of the year, after his horses, including Malaya and Hagdang Bato won 6 trophies and earned almost in prizes.
 Bienvenido Niles Jr., President of Philippine Thoroughbred Breeders Association (Philtobo) bestowed the awards.

 In 2017, Abalos' Kanlaon and Lakan, won Marho Breeders Championship while his Malaya won the MARHO Invitational Race.

 In 2019, Abalos and Atty.
 Narciso O. Morales opened the Metro Manila Turf Club, Inc. (MMTCI).

 In 2020, his Heneral Kalentong's win earned a Triple Crown victory, with in prizes.

 Abalos Jr. is listed in the top 10 of the 2021 breeders' honor roll, with 46 wins.
 His top horses include Pinagtipunan, 2016, The Glide, 2017, Parisian Life, 2023, Open Billing-Prime Billing, 2023 and Batang Manda, 2024.

-On December 8, 2024, Abalos created horse racing history when his longshot 3-year old bay colt "Batang Manda" (Ultimate Goal-Posseleft, ridden by veteran jockey Patricio Ramos Dilema, under horse trainer Claudio C. Angeles) won, and claimed the (of purse, the biggest prize in Philippine horse racing history) in the 2024 Philracom-PCSO 52nd "Presidential Gold Cup Race" 5, 2000 m, half-length in 2:06.8.
+On December 8, 2024, Abalos created horse racing history when his longshot 3-year old bay colt "Batang Manda" (Ultimate Goal-Posseleft, ridden by veteran jockey Patricio Ramos Dilema, under horse trainer Claudio C. Angeles) won, and claimed the (of purse, the biggest prize in Philippine horse racing history at the time) in the 2024 Philracom-PCSO 52nd "Presidential Gold Cup Race" 5, 2000 m, half-length in 2:06.8.